 The typical pricing is £4.99 to rent a course for a single play, and £19.99 to keep the course for unlimited replays.
 Don’t feel the need to make this choice when buying: you can pay the difference to upgrade later (it’s a bit cheeky that they try to sell the higher cost option prior to listening).
 You can also access all courses if you are a Premium subscriber (this is a new feature for 2019).

 Insight Timer is a valuable app for meditators.
 The timer is good, and the volume of free guided meditations is impressive.
 Some may appreciate the social features more than I do.

 Most of my complaints about Insight Timer relate to the commercial side of the app.
 Insight Timer is run by a for-profit company, however they have committed to keeping many of the features of the app free to use.
 They have committed to not have advertising in the app, which is admirable.
 But the consequence is that in order to make a profit they do need to actively up-sell, which feels like advertising except that they are only advertising their own in-app purchases.

 It’s not easy to balance the intention to make a profit whilst providing a pleasant service to users even when they are not paying.
-I would prefer the app to be less pushy, and although I understand the need to make a profit, as a user I would give preference to less pushy apps where they exist (and if all I want is a meditation timer, they do: for example MindBell on Android or Meditation Time on iOS).
+I would prefer the app to be less pushy, and although I understand the need to make a profit, as a user I would give preference to less pushy apps where they exist (and if all I want is a meditation timer, they do: check out our list of the best Meditation Apps).